 Serving Suggestions for Paleo Cranberry Sauce with Orange

-Of course, you want to spoon this cranberry sauce right over your delicious turkey.
-But, think outside the box and use it in your smoothie recipes, sandwiches and the day after Thanksgiving as a delicious topping for the morning’s pancakes.
+Of course, you’ll want to spoon this cranberry sauce right over your delicious turkey.
+But, think outside the box and use it in your smoothie recipes, sandwiches and the day after Thanksgiving as a delicious topping over pancakes.

 For a tasty culinary twist, this cranberry sauce would also work nicely stirred into this creamy almond porridge.